 - Retry after 10 minutes if the patient has not regained consciousness.
 Then maintain a steady supply of sublingual sugar (every 10 to 15 minutes) and supervise until stabilisation.

-The administration of sublingual sugar is a real life-saving solution to remote areas where the disease is most devastating.
-The challenge is now to bring this process to tropical medicine specialists throughout the world, that reference books for the teaching of medicine to be updated, and that WHO and other health agencies include this process in their guidelines.
+The administration of sublingual sugar is a real life-saving solution in remote areas where the disease is most devastating.
+The challenge is now to bring this process to tropical medicine specialists throughout the world, for reference books used to teach medicine to be updated, and for the WHO and other health agencies to include this process in their guidelines.

 Through our efforts, this technique is now mentioned in the clinical and therapeutic guide of the organisation Médecins Sans Frontières.
-We are still working to its wide diffusion.
+We are still working to roll it out more widely.

-- Results of the study : Sublingual sugar for hypoglycaemia in children with severe malaria: A pilot clinical study, Malaria Journal 2008, par Bertrand Graz, Moussa Dicko, Merlin L Willcox, Bernard Lambert, Jacques Falquet, Mathieu Forster, Sergio Giani, Chiaka Diakite, Eugène M Dembele, Drissa Diallo and Hubert Barennes.
+- Results of the study: Sublingual sugar for hypoglycaemia in children with severe malaria: A pilot clinical study, Malaria Journal 2008, by Bertrand Graz, Moussa Dicko, Merlin L Willcox, Bernard Lambert, Jacques Falquet, Mathieu Forster, Sergio Giani, Chiaka Diakite, Eugène M Dembele, Drissa Diallo and Hubert Barennes.

-- Guide clinique et thérapeutique de Médecins Sans Frontières, edition 2010 (p.137, mention du sucre sublingual)
+- Guide clinique et thérapeutique de Médecins Sans Frontières, 2010 edition. (p.137, reference to sublingual sugar)

-- Transnational collaboration in the fight against malaria in the Senegal River Basin: An analysis of actors and investigative inquiry into the use and benefits of sublingual sugar, Elisabeth Schaffer and Olivier Talpain, Master in Development Studies, Geneva, 2011
+- Transnational collaboration in the fight against malaria in the Senegal River Basin: An analysis of actors and investigative inquiry into the use and benefits of sublingual sugar, Elisabeth Schaffer and Olivier Talpain, Master’s in Development Studies, Geneva, 2011.